 ClothProject*: an Etsy store for men’s t-shirts that champions transparency in production and pricing

 Help Refugees*: t-shirt campaign with profits funding and raising awareness of people caught in the refugee crisis

 Know The Origin: ethical boutique for slouchy basics and simple striped tops made with organic and reclaimed materials

-Nude Ethics: an Etsy store for affordable printed and embroidered ethical t-shirts created by independent fashion designer Jessica.
+Nude Ethics: Affordable printed and embroidered ethical t-shirts created by independent fashion designer Jessica.